 Also, those who are insanely quick and accurate typists may go into closed-captioning where a live show or speech is transcribed in real-time.

 The average salary for online transcription jobs comes in at around $15 per hour.
-Entry-level jobs start around $10-$12 per hour and specialized transcription jobs, mostly those in the medical field, can fetch as much as $30 per hour.
+Entry-level jobs start around $10 to $12 per hour and specialized transcription jobs, mostly those in the medical field, can fetch as much as $30 per hour.

 Like every other job, seniority, experience, and length of time with one company will all factor into how much you can make.

-How to earn more money with an online transcription job
+How to earn more money doing transcription jobs from home

 Janet Shaughnessy of Transcribe Anywhere has put together an incredible 7-Day Transcription mini-course that will help you get paid what you’re actually worth.